Homeless, Pregnant and Considering Adoption

 The first question any pregnant woman has to ask herself is whether or not she’s ready to parent.
 This is no different for you, even if you happen to be homeless and pregnant.
 A few questions we normally recommend that pregnant women ask themselves if they are considering parenting are:

-Will the baby’s father be involved in his or her upbringing?
-If not, do you have a support system who will be dependable?
+- Will the baby’s father be involved in his or her upbringing?
+If not, do you have a support system that will be dependable?

 If you believe you want to parent your child, no one can tell you differently.
 The choice is yours, and yours alone.
 Depending on which state you live in, you may want to begin researching homeless shelters for pregnant women and new mothers.
 Help for homeless pregnant mothers does indeed exist.
 However, if you aren’t sure that parenting is the right path for you, there are still two other options for homeless pregnant women.

 If you don’t feel ready to become a parent at this point in your life, there are still two additional options for your baby.
 One of those is abortion.
 While abortion laws vary in each state, in some cases you may be required to:

 - Obtain parental permission if you are under 18.